Don’t Mansplain Your Code

 Comment only what the code cannot say – Kevlin Henney

 Change the text or code so it is clearer: improve the nomenclature or break operations into separate functions; add a diagram to show what you mean; replace magic numbers and codes with constants.
 You will likely find bugs, missing cases, or other improvements while refactoring your work.
-In any case, your code will be able to speak for itself unless you add your personal phone number for late-night calls
+In any case, your code should be able to speak for itself unless you add your personal phone number for late-night calls

 Don’t write so that you can be understood; write so that you cannot be misunderstood – William Taft